lyteword/chspurgeon-tod/volume-5/psalm-106.md

 **Verse 1**.
 There is,

-1\.The doxology;
+1\.
+The doxology;

-2\.Invitation;
+2\.
+Invitation;

-3\.The reason that we should, and why we should, give thanks always;
+3\.
+The reason that we should, and why we should, give thanks always;

-4\.The greatness of the work.
+4\.
+The greatness of the work.
 But "who can utter the mighty acts of the LORD? who can shew forth all his praise?"
 That is, it is impossible for any man in the world to do this great duty aright, as he should.

-5\.The best mode and method of giving thanks.
+5\.
+The best mode and method of giving thanks.
 "Blessed are they that keep judgment, and he that doeth righteousness at all times."
 As if he had said, "This is indeed a vast duty; but yet he makes the best essay towards it that sets himself constantly to serve God and keep his commandments."— *William Cooper*, in the " *Morning Exercises.* "

 **Verse 1**.
 The first and two last verses of this psalm form a part of that psalm which David delivered into the hand of Asaph and his brethren, to be sung before the ark of the covenant, after it was brought from the house of Obededom to Mount Zion.
 See 1Ch 16:34-36.
 Hence it has been ascribed to the pen of David.
 Many of the ancients thought, and they are followed by Horsley and Mudge, that it was written during the captivity; resting their opinion chiefly on verse 47; but as that verse occurs in the Psalm of David recorded in 1Ch 16:35, this argument is clearly without force. *James Anderson's Note to Calvin in loc.*